 You can be a lead frontend developer, lead backend developer or even a lead full stack.

-Salaries are pretty good at this level.
+Web developer salaries are pretty good at this level.
 The more specialization you have and the more languages you know, the more you can earn.

 How to get started as a web developer